Police renew call to find woman missing 20 years

 MEDINA, Ohio (WJW) — The Medina Police Department is renewing the call to find a woman who went missing 20 years ago.

-In a Facebook post, the department brought attention to the missing person case – Lynn Cunningham.
+In a Facebook post, the department brought attention to the missing person case of Lynn Cunningham.

 She has not been seen or heard from by her family since February 2002 when she may have been dropped off at a truck stop in Medina County.